SDyas/University_BSc_Computer_Science/README.md

     Using Python to predict the sentiment of given text, assessing the accuracy of each classifier used e.g. logistic regression, neural network, support vector machine  etc.

+* ### Programming in Python for Data Science

+    Using Python to explore data clustering and networking.

 * ### Virtual Reality

     Using C# and Unity to produce a first-person scenario, following the principles of virtual reality.